Frequently Asked Questions and Answers

 A public adjuster may not give legal advice.
 A public adjuster may not act on behalf of or aid any person in negotiating or settling a claim relating to bodily injury, death, or non-economic damages.

-If I have already hired a licensed Public Adjuster for the filing of my insurance claim, can I still hire J.P.
+If you have already hired a licensed Public Adjuster for the filing of your insurance claim, can you still hire J.P.
 Gonzalez-Sirgo, P.A.?

 Whether or not you have hired a licensed public adjuster, insurance claims attorney J.P.
 Gonzalez-Sirgo can still prosecute your insurance claim.
 As a matter of fact, our office routinely works with licensed public adjusters side-by-side to successfully process insurance claims, including litigation when necessary.

-Can you help me with my flood insurance claim?
+Can we help you with your flood insurance claim?

-I just received a letter from my insurance company in Florida requesting that I submit to an Examination Under Oath/Sworn Statement.
+You just received a letter from your insurance company in Florida requesting that you submit to an Examination Under Oath/Sworn Statement.
 What does this mean?

 Most insurance policies will have a provision entitling the insurance carrier to require that the insured(s) submit to an Examination Under Oath (EUO) or Sworn Statement during the carriers investigation of the claim.